-Personalisation and lead-nurturing
+Personalization and lead-nurturing

 The richer and more detailed the information you have on your prospects, the higher the value is for you and your sales team.

-That’s why companies are monitoring shoppers through search history on their website, coupon downloads and social media interactions.
+That’s why companies are monitoring shoppers through search history on their website, coupon downloads, and social media interactions.